VIRTUOSOCRYPTO/New4Noteshub/MIGRATION_COMPLETE.md

 ### What Was Changed

-#### 1. **Backend: Express/TypeScript → FastAPI/Python**
+#### 1. **Backend: FastAPI/Python (Production-Ready)**
-- ✅ Converted all Express routes to FastAPI endpoints
+- ✅ All routes implemented as FastAPI endpoints
-- ✅ Migrated from Node.js/TypeScript to Python
+- ✅ Python-based backend with async operations
-- ✅ Implemented JWT authentication with passlib and python-jose
+- ✅ JWT authentication with passlib and python-jose
-- ✅ Added rate limiting with slowapi
+- ✅ Rate limiting with SlowAPI
-- ✅ Converted middleware (CORS, security headers, rate limiting)
+- ✅ Comprehensive middleware (CORS, security headers, rate limiting)
-- ✅ Implemented WebSocket support for drawing collaboration
+- ✅ WebSocket support for drawing collaboration

 #### 2. **Database: PostgreSQL → MongoDB**
 - ✅ Converted Drizzle ORM schema to MongoDB collections